matthewfamularo/cg-bot/README.md

 # cg-bot
-CG Bot is a CraigsList scraper and auto reply program written in Java.
+CG Bot is a CraigsList scraper and auto response program written in Java.